 Savannah Walking Tour Through History

 The Savannah Walking Tour Through History is the best place to begin your journey, which gives you the proper perspective as you experience the beauty and charm of our city.
 Learn the history of Savannah and walk where the founding fathers did.
-Whether you prefer a private Savannah walking tour just for your party or a public tour with others, you are sure to enjoy the southern history in a tour that is uniquely Savannah and this is a walking tour you want on your top 10 things to do while visiting the city.
+Whether you prefer a private Savannah walking tour just for your party or a public tour with others, you are sure to enjoy the southern history in a tour that is uniquely Savannah.
+This is a walking tour you want on your top 10 things to do while visiting the city.

 Since 1733, Savannah has been known for her charm and hospitality.
 She heralds the distinction of being the most well planned city in the United States thanks to General James Edward Oglethorpe who designed the city plan.
 On February 12, 1733, 112 colonists founded the last of the original thirteen colonies.
 Through good times and bad, Savannah has retained her charm and hospitality.